dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 rooted in the scientific method.
 However, it doesn't give you a free pass to shove your beliefs down the throat of adherents to other belief systems.

+As mentioned above, this one point of atheism being the absence of a belief system is *material* to arguments for many other conclusions of militant atheists.
+That is, this simple point is a required dependency to reach many conclusions on arguments over policy and it is illogical.
+But, as I argued above, it is the fact that atheism is the nadir of belief systems that undeniably makes it a belief system.
+In fact, this quality of being the nadir of belief systems is how atheists rhetorically disqualify their own belief system from comparison with other religions.
+If it did not satisfy this quality of being a nadir, then atheists could not make subsequent arguments based on atheism being incomparable with specific religions.

+> OMFG Facebook arguments are sooo annoying...

 <a name="atheism-is-humanitys-response-to-modernism-science-and-rationalism" />